We may earn a commission when you buy through links in our articles. Learn more.

 DnD sizes explained

-DnD sizes guide - Wizards of the Coast artwork showing a Dragon Turtle, overlaid with the DnD logo
+DnD sizes 5e - Wizards of the Coast art of a brass dragon

 Every character and creature in Dungeons and Dragons is assigned one of six different DnD sizes – important categories which define how much space they take up on a map, which weapons they can carry, how they move through the game world, and more.
-Read on for a full explanation of the rules, including a DnD size chart to get a feel for scale.
+This guide explains all the sizes 5e rules from across the core rulebooks, and it includes a handy DnD size chart you can reference.

 We’ll go into exactly how the DnD size rules impact your character’s combat encounters, carrying capacity, and spells, as well as detailing the ways to change your character’s size.
 Much of the rules around size depend on what sort of character you are – so you should also check out our complete guides to DnD classes and DnD races for the full context.